3ygun/interview-updox/README.md

 - This was generated from `yarn build` then stripping the static file structure around the `.js` and `.css` files and changing the imports
 - All the code is in `provider-directory/` with the approach taken in the [README](provider-directory/)

+## Prime Number & TDD Challenge

+Implemented in `gen-prime/` with the build and testing instructions in the `gen-prime/README.md`

 # UI Challenge:

 Provider Directory v2.0